fabiodellanna/docsify-poc/docs/README.md

 -

 Example 1: Format A6, max.
-1 ZAW, DLG parcels Details in the “Recipient” block + free text: 8 address lines
+1 ZAW, DLG parcels Details in the "Recipient" block + free text: 8 address lines

 Details on the address label: max. no. of address lines allowed: 8 no adjustment by WSBC required